kstenerud/concise-encoding/cbe-specification.md

 ### Padding

 The padding type has no semantic meaning; its only purpose is for memory alignment.
 A decoder must read it and discard it.
-An encooder may add padding between objects to help larger data types (such as arrays) fall on an aligned address for faster direct reads off the buffer.
+An encoder may add padding between objects to help larger data types (such as arrays) fall on an aligned address for faster direct reads off the buffer.

+Example:

+    [6f 6f 6f 84 02 61 11 00 ff ff ff 7f fe ff ff 7f ...] =
+    Array of 10,000 int32s (0x7fffffff, 0x7ffffffe, ...), padded to begin on a 4-byte boundary.

 ### Empty Type